spencermountain/compromise/README.md

 ### .extend():

-pass-in an object with your own words:
+set a custom interpretation of your own words:

 ```js
 let myWords = {